-On December 7, 2016, AEP and Berry, and its related entities, entered into Amendment No. 1 to the Agreement and Plan of Merger ("Amendment No. 1") which, among other things, (i) removed the requirement in the merger agreement that Berry make available and mail the form of election to AEP stockholders not less than thirty (30) business days prior to the anticipated election deadline, and required instead that the forms of election be made available and mailed at least twenty (20) business days prior to the anticipated election deadline, (ii) provided for the "unbundling" of the single proposal to approve the merger agreement into each of the base merger consideration proposal and the alternative merger consideration proposal, (iii) revised certain mechanics in connection with the calculation of the 2017 performance units and the 2017 MIP, (iv) revised the merger agreement to permit AEP to redeem, repurchase, prepay, defease, cancel, incur or otherwise acquire, or modify the terms of, any Indebtedness or issue any debt securities or assume, guarantee or endorse, or otherwise become responsible for, the obligations of any person for borrowed money, in the ordinary course of business consistent with past practice in a principal amount not to exceed \$65 million in the aggregate and (v) provided for the extension of the end date to March 31, 2017 if the proxy statement has not been mailed to AEP stockholders on or prior to January 20, 2017.
-The above summary does not purport to reflect all of the terms of Amendment No. 1 and is qualified in its entirety by the text of Amendment No. 1, which is included in this proxy statement/prospectus in Annex A attached hereto.
+On December 7, 2016, AEP and Berry, and its related entities, entered into Amendment No. 1 to the Agreement and Plan of Merger ("Amendment No. 1") which, among other things, (i) removed the requirement in the merger agreement that Berry make available and mail the form of election to AEP stockholders not less than thirty (30) business days prior to the anticipated election deadline, and required instead that the forms of election be made available and mailed at least twenty (20) business days prior to the anticipated election deadline, (ii) provided for the "unbundling" of the single proposal to approve the merger agreement into each of the base merger consideration proposal and the alternative merger consideration proposal, (iii) revised certain mechanics in connection with the calculation of the 2017

+۲ l l l l l Amendment No. 1, which is included in this proxy statement/prospectus in Annex A attached hereto. does not purport to reflect all of the terms of Amendment No. 1 and is qualified in its entirety by the text of proxy statement has not been mailed to AEP stockholders on or prior to January 20, 2017.
+The above summary borrowed money, in the ordinary course of business consistent with past practice in a principal amount not to exceed \$65 million in the aggregate and (v) provided for the extension of the end date to March 31, 2017 if the securities or assume, guarantee or endorse, or otherwise become responsible for, the obligations of any person for prepay, defease, cancel, incur or otherwise acquire, or modify the terms of, any Indebtedness or issue any debt performance units and the 2017 MIP, (iv) revised the merger agreement to permit AEP to redeem, repurchase, 1